Blockchain Goes Beyond Cryptoassets

 • They are autonomous because many decision-making powers traditionally held by the management can be entrusted to a smart contract.
 The smart contract defines the rules of the organisation and usually holds the DAO’s treasury.
 Imagine a mix between a company’s bylaws and management bodies.

 Evidently, if one stretches the definition of a DAO wide enough, every blockchain could theoretically be considered a DAO.
-In this Project we focus on a more restricted concept in which like-minded people get together, pool their assets, deploy a bundle of smart contracts in order to invest in other projects or to provide services.
+In this Project we focus on a more restricted concept in which like-minded people get together, pool their assets, deploy a bundle of smart contracts in order to invest in other projects or to provide services or digital goods and assets.

 Top